victimsnino/ReactivePlusPlus/docs/Advanced.md

 Before hand, please, read [Specific vs Dynamic.md](./Specific%20vs%20Dynamic.md)

+Also read this one: [Contract](https://reactivex.io/documentation/contract.html)

+Let's review this one it details:
+> Observables must issue notifications to observers serially (not in parallel).
+They may issue these notifications from different threads, but there must be a formal happens-before relationship between the notifications.

+It means, that:
+1) All operators implemented in RPP is following this contract and emissions from observables/operators built-in in RPP is serialized
+2) All logic inside operator's callbacks and observer can be not thread-safe due to thread-safety is guaranteed
+3) When you implement your own operator via `create` be careful to follow this contract!
+4) [TODO] it is true **EXCEPT FOR** subjects: due to users can use subjects for its own purposes there is potentially place for breaking this concept.
+Be careful and use synchronize subjects!

 ## Observable

 Observables is just wrappers over callback function with ability to be extended via operators.
 Everytime you apply some operator to observable, observable copied (or moved).
 As a result,  whole its state is copied/moved too: